Extending Sheldon M. Ross's Method for Efficient Large-Scale Variance Computation: Simulated Tests of PKA in Population Variance

-During the experiment, there is another thing that needs to be noticed, due to the Truncation Error \cite{error}, an error caused by limits of storage digits in the computer, there is no surprise that PKA holds a larger Truncation Error since it evolves more step to calculate as Fig.\ref{fig:graph} show, is around $10e-30$ for type float32 which is slightly higher than directly computing the variance(Its Truncation Error is around $10e-31$).
+During the experiment, there is another thing that needs to be noticed, due to the Truncation Error \cite{error}, an error caused by limits of storage digits in the computer, there is no surprise that PKA holds a larger Truncation Error since it evolves more step to calculate as Fig.\ref{fig:graph} show, is on the order of the machine epsilon of the arithmetic type used ($\approx 1.2 \times 10^{-7}$ for \texttt{float32}, $\approx 2.2 \times 10^{-16}$ for \texttt{float64}).
+Since PKA involves more arithmetic operations than a single variance call, a moderately larger accumulated round-off is expected; we quantify this in our benchmarks.